 Paint with Fusion Mineral Paint

-For the fun part and that is applying the Fusion mineral paint to the frame.
+Now, for the fun part and that is applying the Fusion mineral paint to the frame.

 I recommend following the grain when applying the paint.
-Move in long even strokes being sure to have enough time to start and finish your first coat.
+Move in long even strokes, being sure to have enough time to start and finish your first coat.

 Fusion mineral paint dries quickly, so it is essential to be able to apply the first coat all at once with no breaks in between.